singchan/OLD-www.silex.me-2020/content/pages/create.md

 section4: "<h2>Publish!</h2><p>When you are ready, publish your website <br>Silex
   integrates with professional free hosting providers<br>with your own domain name and without ads.</p>"
-section5: "<h2>Total Design Freedom, DIY!</h2><p>With Silex, you can create any custom design, pixel perfect.<br>This is due to the way elements are absolutely positioned.<br>Thanks to the mobile editor this applies to the mobile version too.</p>"
+section5: "<h2>Total Design Freedom, DIY!</h2><p>You can create any custom design, or clone one, pixel perfect.<br>Elements are absolutely positioned to make it feel natural.<br>Use the mobile editor to design the mobile version too.</p>"
 section6: <h2>Be Online, Be Fast!</h2><p>Due to its static nature, your website will be very fast to load.<br>The usual <a href="https://developers.google.com/speed/pagespeed/insights/" title="Google PSI test">Page Speed Insight</a> score for Silex websites is &gt;